 - Document the learning out of the project.

 The output after completion of test reporting or closure phase:

-- Test Closure report is a document which summarized all the test that has been conducted during software development life cycle.
-It also summarized all the details of bug and analysis of the bug that has been fixed or removed.
-It contains a report of test cases which has been executed, and also types and number of defects found and its analysis, etc.
+- Test Closure report is a document which summarized all the test that has been conducted during the software development life cycle.
+It also summarized all the details of the bug and analysis of the bug that has been fixed or removed.
+It contains a report of test cases that have been executed, and also types and number of defects found and its analysis, etc.

-- Test metrics is a document which helps in taking a decision on process change.
+- Test metrics is a document that helps in making a decision on process change.

 # Application architectural document available.